librariandad/test/doc/Overview.md

 map and records file, the grouping and sorting field labels, and rules to be used to validate data in specified fields

-The component is accessed via the static method `RecordsParser::parseRecords(string $pageID): array`.
+The parser is accessed via the static method `RecordsParser::parseRecords(string $pageID): array`.

 Passing a `string $pageID` to the method will return an `array`